brenhinkeller/BayeZirChron.c/README.md

 # BayeZirChron.c

-C version of Bayesian zircon eruption age estimation code
+C version of the Bayesian zircon eruption age estimation code from [Keller, Schoene, and Samperton (2018)](https://doi.org/10.7185/geochemlet.1826)

 ## Installation from command line